The Health benefits of wheatgrass juice

 - Use your hand to keep guiding the wheatgrass through the machine.

-Now that you know how to juice wheatgrass, here are some great recipes for you to try out for yourself.
+Now that you know how to juice wheatgrass, here are some great recipes to try out for yourself.

 Green Power Juice Recipe